robertson809/lemonade/README.md

 ### Complex Strategies

-- ModifiedConstant: we implemented a Modified Constant bot inspired by the author “Pujara”, who entered it in the tournament run in (Wunder et al. 2010).
+- ModifiedConstant: we implemented a Modified Constant bot inspired by the author "Pujara," who entered it in the tournament run in (Wunder et al. 2010).
 In our implementation, this bot sticks at a random spot, and only moves to a new random spot if it scores below 7 for three consecutive turns.
-- CoOpp: This Cooperation strategy developed by “RL3” in (Wunder et al. 2010) randomly chooses a player to play across from, unless it detects a sticky player, in which case it will offer a sandwich.
+- CoOpp: This Cooperation strategy developed by "RL3" in (Wunder et al. 2010) randomly chooses a player to play across from, unless it detects a sticky player, in which case it will offer a sandwich.
 In the case that it sees an offer of a sandwich, it will accept the offer.
-- ACTR: We were not able to find a paper detailing Lebiere and CMU’sACTR, but we were able to implement it generally by its short description in Wunder et al.’s tourna- ment (Wunder et al. 2010).
+- ACTR: We were not able to find a paper detailing Lebiere and CMU’s ACTR, but we were able to implement it generally by its short description in Wunder et al.’s tournament (Wunder et al. 2010).
 ACTR follows a simple cycling of three distinct strategies.
 It either sticks to its last position, goes opposite of the weakest opponent or goes opposite to the strongest opponent.
 - EA^2 : One of the bots we implemented was based on the EA^2 algorithm outlined in (Sykulski et al. 2010).
-Following their original pseudo code as seen in Figure 2 the algorithm makes use of three distinct formulas.Si, which quantifies the likelihood that playeriwill stick in its last position,fi, which quantifies the likelihood that playeri will follow another player andfi,j, which quantifies the likelihood that player <i>i</i> will follow player <i>j</i>.
+Following their original pseudo code as seen in Figure 2 the algorithm makes use of three distinct formulas. <i>S<sub>i</sub></i>, which quantifies the likelihood that player <i>i</i> will stick in its last position, <i>f<sub>i</sub></i>, which quantifies the likelihood that player <i>i</i> will follow another player and <i>f<sub>i,j</sub></i>, which quantifies the likelihood that player <i>i</i> will follow player <i>j</i>.

 <p align="center">